Listen to local, regional and national storytellers spin tales at the Pump House. There will also be music and arts and crafts.

 This event, which commemorates the 1975 sinking of the ore freighter with 29 men, is the only time the public can see the interior of the light tower when the beacon is lighted.

-Listen to experts discuss Lake Superior shipwrecks and maritime history and join tours of the aquarium and Coast Guard Center.
+Listen to experts discuss Lake Superior shipwrecks and maritime history.

 This free festival northwest of Des Moines showcases more than 100 Iowa artists, poets and musicians in seven venues, including the Hotel Pattee, in the downtown historic and cultural district.
 There will also be children's activities.